Double-partition Quantum Cluster Algebras: Broken line constructions

 We wish to strengthen this result considerably, namely to the following equation which will play an important role later when we consider the quantum mutations in certain directions.

 \begin{Thm} \end{Thm}

-\pof We first observe that by Theorem~\ref{thm} and Lemma~\ref{lem}, $X_oD$ and $Y_rY_l$ are members of the dual canonical basis; $X_oD=b(A_1)$ and $Y_rY_l=b(A_2)$ for some specific matrices $A_1,A_2$.
-We consider the expansion of $X_tX_b$ onto the dual canonical basis;
+\pof We first observe that by Theorem~\ref{thm} and Lemma~\ref{lem}, $X_oD$ and $Y_rY_l$ are members of the dual canonical basis; $X_oD=b(A_1)$ and $Y_rY_l=b(A_2)$ for some specific matrices $A_1,A_2$ with $A_2<A_1$.
+Notice that when cut down to the $s\times s$ block where it is located, We consider the expansion of $X_tX_b$ onto the dual canonical basis;

-The coefficients $c_i$ are Laurent polynomials in $q^2$.
-The leading term must be $b(A_1)$ with coefficient 1.
-If we can prove that the other coefficients actually are polynomials in $q^2$ without constant term then the proof follows from Propositition~\ref{4.3}.
+The coefficients $c_i$ are in ${\mathbb Z}[q^{2},q^{-2}]$.
+Since $X_tX_b=Z^{A_1}$ plus lower order terms, the leading term must be $b(A_1)$ with coefficient 1.
+If we can prove that the other coefficients actually are polynomials in $q^2$ without constant term then the proof follows from Proposition~\ref{4.3}.
 We proceed to prove this: First we expand